hmrodrigues99/TRACE-RICE/README.md

-# TRACE-RICE
+# Whole-genome polymorphisms and philogeny of rice varieties circulating in the European market
+Authors: Maria Beatriz Vieira, Hugo M. Rodrigues, Pedro M. Barros, M. Margarida Oliveira ITQB NOVA, Oeiras Portugal

-Collection of scripts used for the elaboration of the "TRACE-RICE" article.
+This repository holds all scripts created and used for the elaboration of the **Whole-genome polymorphisms and philogeny of rice varieties circulating in the European market** research article.
+*Currently under revision*

 Required Tool(s)